By Oleg Vukmanovic and Karolin Schaps

 "This is a durable agreement across the coalition (government), against which companies can invest and support jobs and our economic recovery," Davey said in a statement.

-Environmental group WWF said the postponement represented a failure of leadership.
+However, environmental group WWF said the postponement in setting a decarbonization target represented a failure of leadership.

-"Having a 2030 decarbonisation target is nothing that Mr Cameron's government should be afraid of given that it is a key requirement to deliver the legally binding Climate Change Act commitments, which Mr Cameron played such a key part in delivering," WWF's David Nussbaum said.
+"Having a 2030 decarbonization target is nothing that Mr. Cameron's government should be afraid of, given that it is a key requirement to deliver the legally binding Climate Change Act commitments, which Mr. Cameron played such a key part in delivering," WWF's David Nussbaum said.

 Nussbaum added that engineering companies such as Spain's Gamesa and Germany's Siemens, who want to invest in the UK's renewable supply chain, need clear long-term government commitments before entering the market.